-You need to write blog content that can be read … fast
+You need to write a blog post that people can read quickly.

 It’s rapid-fire reading that requires a different writing technique and style to create a great post.